-- (a).
-Wetlands and any other environmentally sensitive habitats shall not be impacted by the project.
+- (a).Wetlands and any other environmentally sensitive habitats shall not be impacted by the project.
 All plans and specifications for the project shall indicate that impacts to wetlands and environmentally sensitive habitats shall be avoided and that no impact to wetlands or other environmentally sensitive habitat is authorized by the California Coastal Commission. - (b).
 Prior to commencement of construction, a temporary barrier (such as but not limited to plastic mesh fencing) shall be placed between the construction areas and wetlands and environmentally sensitive habitats.
 The temporary barrier shall generally be located no more than 20 feet from the edge of VTTM 15402 between and including Lots 48 to 54 of VTTM 15402 and then continuing northerly along the boundary between the lowlands and the water quality bio-swale and basin.
 The alignment of the barrier shall be indicated on the plans required by Special Condition 3 of this permit.
 Barriers and other work area demarcations shall be inspected and approved by a qualified biologist.
-All temporary barriers, staking, fencing shall be removed upon completion of construction. - (c).All areas disturbed and/or denuded by the project shall be restored with southern California native plants appropriate to the habitat type in accordance with the requirements of Special Condition 4 of this permit. - (d).
-No construction materials, debris, or waste shall be placed or stored where it may enter a storm drain or be subject to wave erosion and dispersion; - (e).
-Any and all debris resulting from construction activities shall be removed from the project site within 24 hours of completion of construction; - (f).
+All temporary barriers, staking, fencing shall be removed upon completion of construction. - (c).All areas disturbed and/or denuded by the project shall be restored with southern California native plants appropriate to the habitat type in accordance with the requirements of Special Condition 4 of this permit.

+- (d).
+No construction materials, debris, or waste shall be placed or stored where it may enter a storm drain or be subject to wave erosion and dispersion; - (e) Any and all debris resulting from construction activities shall be removed from the project site within 24 hours of completion of construction; - (f).
 Best Management Practices (BMPs) and Good Housekeeping Practices (GHPs) designed to prevent spillage and/or runoff of construction-related materials, and to contain sediment or contaminants associated with construction activity, shall be implemented prior to the on-set of such activity.
 BMPs and GHPs which shall be implemented include, but are not limited to: stormdrain inlets must be protected with sandbags or berms, all stockpiles must be covered, and a pre-construction meeting should be held for all personnel to review procedural and BMP/GHP guidelines.
 Selected BMPs shall be maintained in a functional condition throughout the duration of the project. - (g).
 Construction debris and sediment shall be properly contained and secured on site with BMPs, to prevent the unintended transport of sediment and other debris into coastal waters by wind, rain or tracking.
 Construction debris and sediment shall be removed from construction areas as necessary to prevent the accumulation of sediment and other debris which may be discharged into coastal waters.
-Debris shall be disposed at a legal disposal site outside the coastal zone.
+Debris shall be disposed at a legal disposal site.
+If the disposal site is located in the coastal zone, a coastal development permit or an amendment to this permit shall be required before disposal can take place unless the Executive Director determines that no amendment or new permit is required.